Nubicola/naeq_templater/README.md

 # naeq_templater
 NAEQ for Obsidian using Templater

 This is a template and a workflow for developing and maintaining a personal English Qabbalah library in an Obsidian Vault.
-Here's a demo
+You input text--write your own stuff, copy other people's stuff, whatever--and then you apply the template to it.
+The text will be magically transformed into links.
+These links point to a page that has all the words and phrases that correspond to each word in your text.
+This correspondence is based on the ALW Cipher (go read wikipedia if you don't know)

+This is not meant for massive analysis of words.
+(There's another utility for that).
+It is intended for discovering numerical relationships between words and phrases.
+Here's a demo!

 https://github.com/Nubicola/naeq_templater/assets/89207946/40e3b207-155e-4e65-90fb-4bba9acbba42

 ## Brief Howto
 ### One-Time Setup
-- Install Obsidian.md
+- Install Obsidian.md.
+Learn how to use it.
 - Make a new vault for NAEQ
 - In the settings, click on "community plugins" and search for "templater."
 Install it and enable it.
 - Make 3 folders in the vault: "NAEQ", "Templates" and "Scripts"